Rising-Stars-by-Sunshine/ECON211_FinalProject_Zhe_Niu/Code/Readme.md

-# Data Query and Analysis Process
+# Data Query, Processing and Analysis Process

 ## Overview
 This document outlines the process used in `Data_Query.ipynb`, `Data_Processing.ipynb`  and `Data_Analysis.ipynb` files for querying, processing, and analyzing the COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) dataset.
 The dataset contains criminal records and demographic features for defendants and is used to predict recidivism risk.